laganzonj/CSST106-CS4B/4B-LAGANZON-EXER4/documentation.md

 ## Exercise 4: Comparison - Traditional vs. Deep Learning Object Detection

 ### Purpose
+This exercise compares traditional (HOG-SVM) and deep learning (SSD/YOLO) object detection methods.
+Understanding these differences helps decide which method to use depending on the project needs, such as real-time processing or resource availability.

  Advantages of HOG-SVM:
 - Requires less computational power and is straightforward to implement.